codepks/LearningConcurrency/README.md

 **Avoid Spurious wake ups**<br>
 Use lamdas
 ```
-// If we want to just check a bool called condition we need to use lambdas
+//If we want to just check a bool called condition we need to use lambdas
 condition_var.wait(guard, [](){return condition == true;});
 ```

+# Task based parallelism

+- Task based parallelism is handled via ```std::async``` <br>
+- The main benefit of this form of parallelism is the great ease in getting returned values from tasks that you start
+- Before, when using ```std::thread``` ,one needs to pass variables by reference

+## Threads vs Tasks

+Use threads if:
+- You need tight control over mutexes
+- Need to run long-lived, complex tasks

+Use tasks if:
+- You want fairly simple code and don't care for managing threads
+- Are running short tasks